 - Letter of Intent from buyer to seller

 - Purchase Agreement

 - Compliance with Local and State Laws governing buying and selling of a business.

 A buyer will follow up with due diligence on their behalf to judge and examine your company or business that is available for sale.
 Why would you not take this opportunity to do the same for them?
 It is only fair that you follow up with due diligence for them as well.

-According to a study by assignment writing service UK provider, finding the right buyer for your business is essential for a smooth transaction.
+According to a study by a assignment writing service in the UK, finding the right buyer for your business is essential for a smooth transaction.

 Buyers of business can be broadly categorized into three main categories, namely Financial, Internal, and Strategic Buyers.

 - The financial buyer is interested in free cash flows, growing revenues, and strong systems along with management teams.

 - Internal buyers want solid balance sheets, good corporate values & cultures, diverse product lines, and strong financials

 - Lastly, we have strategic buyers who favor growing profit-based trends, a robust product or service, technological advances, along with market share and brand recognition.